pklaus/pi-top-install/README.md

 Make sure that **spi** is turned on in *Menu/Preferences/Raspberry Pi Configuration/Interfaces*.

-Make sure that yor system is up-to-date:
+Make sure that your system is up-to-date:
 ```
 sudo apt-get update
 sudo apt-get upgrade
 ```

-If you want to install 3 (automatic poweroff), you also need to make sure that your system is updated to the newest, so called systemd, bootup and shutdown process:
+If you want to install 3 (automatic poweroff), you also need to make sure that your system is updated to the newest bootup and shutdown process, called systemd:
 ```
 sudo apt-get dist-upgrade
 ```